OnInitiative-com/BigCommercePinterestFeedGenerator/Readme.md

 # BigCommercePinterestFeedGenerator

-Despite many paid solutions that use recurring monthly charges for their customers, this project aims to create the first open-source feed generator for Pinterest using BigCommerce store data.
+Despite many paid solutions that use recurring monthly charges for their customers, BigCommerce-Pinterest-Feed-Generator is the first open-source feed generator for Pinterest using BigCommerce store data.

 By doing this, our goal is to present small-business owners with no IT background,